cpittet/ada-teamphilippe/index.md

 ![Stock price](stock_price.png)

+To relate the opinions of different groups in the news with the stock prices, we will use a simple linear regression, where the inputs are the different polarity scores and the output is the stock price.
 More concretely, the design matrix is built as follows.
 A datapoint (predictor) is the vector of average positive and negative scores over a given week as well as the number of quotes made during that week, and this for every group.
 What we would like to investigate is whether trends in the opinions of some groups give some indications about the